tensorflow/mlir/g3doc/LangRef.md

 and `memref<0 x 1 x f32>` are all different types.

 A `memref` is allowed to have an unknown rank (e.g. `memref<*xf32>`).
-The purpose of unranked Memrefs is to allow external library function to receive Memref arguments of any rank without versioning the functions based on the rank.
+The purpose of unranked memrefs is to allow external library function to receive Memref arguments of any rank without versioning the functions based on the rank.
 Other uses of this type are disallowed or will have undefined behavior.

 ##### Codegen of Unranked Memref
-Using unranked Memref in codegen besides the case mentioned above is highly discouraged.
-Codegen is concerned with generating loop nests and specialized instructions for high-performance, unranked Memref is concerned with hiding the rank and thus, the number of enclosing loops required to iterate over the data.
-However, if there is a need to code-gen unranked Memref, one possible path is to cast into a static ranked type based on the dynamic rank.
+Using unranked memref in codegen besides the case mentioned above is highly discouraged.
+Codegen is concerned with generating loop nests and specialized instructions for high-performance, unranked memref is concerned with hiding the rank and thus, the number of enclosing loops required to iterate over the data.
+However, if there is a need to code-gen unranked memref, one possible path is to cast into a static ranked type based on the dynamic rank.
 Another possible path is to emit a single while loop conditioned on a linear index and perform delinearization of the linear index to a dynamic array containing the (unranked) indices.
-While this is possible, it is expected to not be a good idea to perform this during codegen: the cost of the translations is expected to be prohibitive and optimizations at this level are not expected to be worthwhile.
-If expressiveness is the main concern, irrespective of performance, passing unranked memrefs to an external C++ library and implementing rank-agnostic logic there, is expected to be significantly simpler.
+While this is possible, it is expected to not be a good idea to perform this during codegen as the cost of the translations is expected to be prohibitive and optimizations at this level are not expected to be worthwhile.
+If expressiveness is the main concern, irrespective of performance, passing unranked memrefs to an external C++ library and implementing rank-agnostic logic there is expected to be significantly simpler.

 Unranked memrefs may provide expressiveness gains in the future and help bridge the gap with unranked tensors.
-Unranked memrefs will still not expected to be exposed to codegen but one may query the rank of an unranked memref (a special op will be needed for this purpose) and perform a switch + cast to a ranked memref as a prerequisite to codegen.
+Unranked memrefs will still not expected to be exposed to codegen but one may query the rank of an unranked memref (a special op will be needed for this purpose) and perform a switch and cast to a ranked memref as a prerequisite to codegen.

 Example